-In my Facebook Group – Fun with Marketing Mastermind, I’m fine with people promoting as long as it’s done in a way that is giving value, not just a drive-by promotion where someone pops in and says “Hey buy my stuff!”
+In my Facebook Group – The Ads Maven Community, I’m fine with people promoting as long as it’s done in a way that is giving value, not just a drive-by promotion where someone pops in and says “Hey buy my stuff!”

 Before you post, know the group rules.
 If you promote in a non-promotion group, you can end up looking like a jerk, even when you don’t mean to, and you can get yourself kicked out for it.

 When you first join a group, introduce yourself.
 Comment on other posts.
 Be helpful.
 When someone asks a question that is perfect for you, respond.
 Choose a few groups to be really present in so that you become an expert in that group in your field.